-WHY IS MY AIR CONDITIONER LEAKING?
+WHY IS MY AIR CONDITIONER LEAKING Water?
 3 COMMON AC PROBLEMS

 Apr 13, 2020

-As you begin to kick your air conditioning system back on, you will need to make sure that it is ready to go.
+As you begin to kick your air conditioning system back on in the spring, you’ll need to make sure that it is ready to go.
 One crucial step in preparing your AC to function properly is to prevent any leaking.
-Potential leaks can cause costly water damage in your home, and they indicate an issue with your HVAC unit.
-Here is everything that you need to know about air conditioner leaks and repairs.
+Potential leaks can indicate your HVAC unit has an issue and cause costly water damage in your home.
+If you notice your AC unit leaks while it’s running, find out more about the common causes of leaks and how to fix them.

 Why Do AC Systems Produce Water?

 While it might not seem like the air can hold too much water, your system can produce as many as 20 gallons of water a day.
 This number depends on the volume of air your system is producing, the humidity outdoors, and the temperature you have your thermostat set to.
 Thankfully, your system is designed to effectively drain this water and release it back outdoors.
-However, when it is not properly functioning, this can cause leaks in your system and in your home.
+However, when it’s not properly functioning, it can start to leak water into your home.

 Problem 1: Clogged or Damaged Drain Line